jugendpresse/docker-apache/README.md

 # Apache Base Image
-## Provisioned by @macwinnie
+## Provisioned by @jugendpresse

-Docker images provided within this repository are built on the needs of @macwinnie.
+Docker images provided within this repository are built on the needs of @jugendpresse.

 Base-usage is to provide a as far as possible customizable Apache Webserver for (almost) every PHP-Application.